hermanwu/frontend-nanodegree-arcade-game/README.md

 <p align="center">
   <img src="https://github.com/hermanwu/frontend-nanodegree-arcade-game/blob/master/readme_images/lost.PNG?raw=true"/>
 </p>
 4: In order to win the game, the character needs to collect all gems.
-Also, when character reaches to the water, it will be transported back to the starting position.
+Also, when character reaches to the center tile next to river, it will be transported back to the starting position.
 <p align="center">
   <img src="https://github.com/hermanwu/frontend-nanodegree-arcade-game/blob/master/readme_images/won.PNG?raw=true"/>
 </p>